 But love shouldn’t hurt.”

 This story was submitted to Love What Matters by Lindsay Peak of California.
 Follow her journey on Instagram here.
 Do you have a similar experience?
+We’d like to hear your important journey.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Do you know someone who could benefit from this story?
 SHARE this story on Facebook with your friends and family.